Business Tax Information On Your Personal Tax Return

 - If your business is a C corporation, you report dividend income on your personal tax return.
 If you work in the corporation, you are considered an employee and this income is taxed as employment income.

 Don't worry; all will be explained.
+Below are the details for each business type.

 Filing Taxes as a Partner or LLC Member